adrian-luong/qualita-flutter/README.md

 ### What are the differences between Personal and Proffesional Qualita?

-- Proffesional edition would contains all Personal one's features, as well as:
+- Professional edition would contains all Personal one's features, as well as:
   - User roles, group and member management.
   - Internal messaging system, including group messages.
   - Overall supports for media and email, meaning you would be able to send files